 You can’t blame Sanders for his ambitions.
 He wants to tax stock trades to pay for college tuition, which is certainly an honorable goal.
 These taxes, however, could really hurt investors and in turn the economy.
 They could also have big implications for families trying to manage their wealth and plan for future generations.
 Whether or not you agree with Sanders and other politicians, you need to pay attention to any important changes in tax laws.

 For now, however, there is no need for investors to panic.
 Even if a candidate is elected to office who wants to increase taxes, it’s unlikely that Congress will vote to increase them.
-This means that it is highly unlikely that taxes will be raised in the near future.
+This means that it is highly unlikely that the governemnt will raise taxes in the near future.
 Of course, nothing can be said about what lies further on down the road.
 Even if taxes don’t rise this year, they could rise later on.

 While investors don’t need to panic, they also can’t ignore the changing conditions in the United States and elsewhere.
-High debt and high spending means revenues may have to be raised eventually.
+High debt and high spending means the government may have to eventually raise revenues.